statds/ids-s22/_sources/docs/gams.md

 - Linear model on steroids
 - More understandable than other methods such as XGBoost
 - Continuity of second derivative
-- Can use not just linear models, but also logistic and poisson (anything in exponential distribution family)
+- Can be used on not just linear models, but also logistic, poisson, etc.

 **Cons**
 - Not as understandable as a linear model